jessfraz/blog/content/post/secret-design-docs-multi-tenant-orchestrator.md

 ### What do we do if there is a kernel 0day that effects the isolation?

-For one, update the kernel, but if that is not possible we can trap the kernel function that is vulnerable using ebpf and kill any container trying to exploit the vulnerability.
+For one, update the kernel, but if that is not possible we can trap the kernel function that is vulnerable using eBPF and kill any container trying to exploit the vulnerability.
 This has a trade off of jobs failing but we can try to get it as close as possible to have no false positives.

 This assumes we have systems in place to continually build kernels and apply patches.